shradhasehgal/Indoor-Air-Pollution-Monitoring-System/README.md

 ## Features

+### Live Dashboard
-1. Live Dashboard - Real time graphs and AQI alerts
+- Real time graphs and AQI alerts
 - For email alerts, edit `file.py` (in the `Live_Dashboard` folder) with your details

+### Website
-2. Website - View old graphs based on locations in the IIIT-H campus
+- View old graphs based on locations in the IIIT-H campus

+### Arduino
-3. Arduino folder contains the `.ino` scripts to dump onto the nodes - connects to OneM2M and Thingspeak and gets sensor readings
+- Arduino folder contains the `.ino` scripts to dump onto the nodes
+- Scripts connect to OneM2M and Thingspeak and gets sensor readings

+### Graphs Scripts
-4. Graphs Scripts - generates different graphs based on location and time
+- Python script to generate different graphs based on location and time